Latent tuberculosis: Controversy

-There is controversy over whether people who test positive long after infection have a significant risk of developing the disease (without re-infection).
+There is some controversy over whether people who test positive long after infection have a significant risk of developing the disease (without reinfection).
 Some researchers and public health officials have warned that this test-positive population is a "source of future TB cases" even in the US and other wealthy countries, and that this "ticking time bomb" should be a focus of attention and resources.

-On the other hand, Marcel Behr, Paul Edelstein, and Lalita Ramakrishnan reviewed studies concerning the concept of LTB in order to determine whether TB-infected persons have life-long infection capable of causing disease at any future time.
-These studies, both published in the British Medical Journal (BMJ) in 2018 and 2019, show that the incubation period of TB is short, usually within months after infection, and very rarely more than 2 years after infection.
-They also show that more than 90% of people infected with M. tuberculosis for more than 2 years never develop TB even if their immune system is severely suppressed.
-Immunologic tests for TB infection such as the tuberculin skin test and IGRAs only indicate past infection, with the majority of previously infected persons no longer capable of developing TB.
-Ramakrishnan told the New York Times that researchers "have spent hundreds of millions of dollars chasing after latency, but the whole idea that a quarter of the world is infected with TB is based on a fundamental misunderstanding."
+On the other hand, medical researchers Marcel Behr, Paul Edelstein, and Lalita Ramakrishnan reviewed studies on the concept of LTB to determine whether TB-infected persons have a lifelong infection capable of causing disease at any later time.
+These studies, both published in the British Medical Journal (BMJ) in 2018 and 2019, show that the incubation period of TB is short, usually within months after infection, and very rarely more than two years after infection.
+These studies also show that more than 90% of people infected with M. tuberculosis for more than two years never develop TB, even if their immune systems are severely suppressed.
+Immunologic tests for TB infection—such as the tuberculin skin test and IGRAs—only indicate past infection, with the majority of previously infected persons no longer capable of developing TB.
+Ramakrishnan told the New York Times newspaper that researchers "have spent hundreds of millions of dollars chasing after latency, but the whole idea that a quarter of the world is infected with TB is based on a fundamental misunderstanding."

-Writing in The Atlantic, science journalist Katherine J. Wu explains:
+Writing in The Atlantic magazine, science journalist Katherine J. Wu explains:

 If the bacteria were lingering, researchers would expect to see a big spike in disease late in life among people with positive skin tests, as their immune system naturally weakens.
 They would also expect to see a high rate of progression to full-blown TB among people who start taking immunosuppressive drugs or catch HIV.
 And yet, neither of those trends pans out: At most, some 5 to 10 percent of people who have tested positive by skin test and later sustain a blow to their immune system develop TB disease within about three to five years—a hint that, for almost everyone else, there may not be any MTB left.
 "If there were a slam-dunk experiment, that's it," William Bishai, a TB researcher at Johns Hopkins, told me.

-The first BMJ article disputing widespread latency was accompanied by an editorial written by Dr. Soumya Swaminathan, Deputy Director-General of the World Health Organization, who endorsed the findings and called for more funding of TB research directed at the most heavily afflicted parts of the world, rather than disproportionate attention to a relatively minor problem that affects just the wealthy countries.
+In the medical journal The BMJ, the first article disputing widespread latency was accompanied by an editorial written by Dr. Soumya Swaminathan, Deputy Director-General of the World Health Organization, who endorsed the findings; she called for more funding of TB research directed at the most heavily afflicted parts of the world, rather than paying disproportionate attention to a relatively minor problem that affects only wealthy countries.